JessiChartier/p-dat/personality_1.md

 # Personality #1

-Questions should be administered for questions at a time on a sliding scale:
+Questions should be administered four questions at a time on a sliding scale:

 * Strongly disagree
 * Disagree